 Please note that this is not legal advice, as we do not have an attorney-client relationship.See question

 My widowed mom died testate, stating in will that I should serve as pers rep, act independently, & without bond.
 I took will & death certif to Probate counter, said I was there to get letter of authority & settle my mom's estate.
 The only heirs ...

 Unless this matter is supervised, once appointed there is little difference between a "formal proceeding" and an "informal appointment" (i.e. the requirements are the same).
 I recommend you chat with competent counsel to determine the necessity of any action.

 I am sorry to hear of your loss.
 You likely should file a Petition and Order for Assignment with the probate court to take title to these assets.
 There are rules that may forbid a creditor from being paid in a case like this and you should seek competent counsel to review this matter.
-This "Answer" could not be and is not legal advice.